epochml/bylaws/_sources/title-1/chapter-1.md.txt

     field.

-3. Project teams, subcommittees, and classes may request funds and materials from the Business Division.
+3. Project teams, subcommittees, and classes may request funds and materials from the Community Division.
 Purchase requests shall follow the policy set forth in Title 1, Chapter 2 of the Epoch bylaws.

 4. Subteams and subcommittees may operate under their own charters,